How can we help?

 Westpac Loan Repayment insurance is underwritten by Westpac Life-NZ-Limited, a wholly owned subsidiary of Westpac Financial Services Group-NZ-Limited.
 Westpac Life-NZ-Limited is a wholly owned subsidiary of Westpac Financial Services Group-NZ-Limited, which is a wholly owned subsidiary of Westpac Banking Corporation ABN 33 007 457 141, incorporated in Australia.
 Westpac Banking Corporation does not guarantee the obligations of, or any products issued by Westpac Life-NZ-Limited, but will always meet its obligations to you under the Consumer Guarantees Act 1993.
 Westpac Life-NZ-Limited complies with the practice standards of the Investment Savings & Insurance Association of NZ Inc. and a copy of its latest financial statements is available from Westpac House, 318 Lambton Quay, Wellington.
 You have the right to receive a 'replacement of business' advice when changing from one policy to another.
 Westpac employs salaried employees whos renumeration is influenced in the long term by the arrangement of Westpac Life-NZ-Limited Insurance policies.
 Westpac will receive commission payments as a result of the arrangement of Westpac Life-NZ-Limited Insurance policies.

-Westpac Life-NZ-Limited has an AA- Insurer Financial Strength rating given by Standard & Poors (Australia) Pty Limited on 2 December 2011.
-The rating scale is: AAA Extremely Strong, AA Very Strong, A Strong, BBB Good, BB Marginal, B Weak, CCC Very Weak, CC Extremely Weak, R Regulatory Action, NR Not Rated.
+Westpac Life-NZ-Limited has an AA- Insurer Financial Strength rating given by Standard & Poors (Australia) Pty Limited on 6 August 2013.
+The rating scale is: AAA Extremely Strong, AA Very Strong, A Strong, BBB Good, BB Marginal, B Weak, CCC Very Weak, CC Extremely Weak, SD or D Default, R Regulatory Supervision, NR Not Rated.
 Plus (+) or Minus (-) following ratings from ‘AA’ to ‘CCC’ show relative standings within the major rating categories.